Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: arbitrary entangled states

-Now we use the physics model above to generate arbitrary entangled states for two NVEs $|n_{1},n_{2}\rangle$.
+Now we use the physics model above to generate arbitrary entangled states for two NVEs $|n_{1},n_{2}\rangle$, whereas this mechanism applying in the synthesize an arbitrary quantum state of two superconducting resonators \cite{StrauchPRL10}.
 For definiteness, the system state denotes $|q,n_{1},n_{2}\rangle$ (where the qubit state is q=e or g).
-The resonant interaction of the qubit with each NVE leads to creating Fock states based on the $H_{eff}$ in Eq.(3).
-These resonant interactions are efficient and fast, so that the interaction time is so short to prevent the decoherence.
+The resonant interaction of the qubit with each NVE leads to creating Fock states based on the $H_{eff}$ in Eq.
+(3).
+These resonant interactions are efficient and fast so that the interaction time is so short to prevent the decoherence.
 However, in order to generate an arbitrary quantum state of two NVEs, an independent state-selective qubit rotation is required.
 How to address the qubit between the resonant interactions is an important problem.
 To answer this question, a driving microwave pulse (Rabi frequency $\Omega_{s}$) can be used to make the photon-number-dependent Stark shift take effect \cite{FPRL11,AlexandrePRA04}.
-This implies that in the dispersive regime, the transmon qubit will undergo Rabi oscillations.
+This implies that in the dispersive regime,the transmon qubit will undergo Rabi oscillations from $|g,n_{b_1},n_{b_2}\rangle\rightarrow |e,n_{b_1},n_{b_2}\rangle$.
 To make this process happen, the frequency of the driving microwave satisfies